sakurakhadag/warmspringwinds.github.io/_posts/2016-12-21-tfrecords-guide.md

 ### Conclusion and Discussion

-In this post we covered how to convert a dataset into _.tfrecord_ format, made sure that we have the same data and saw how to define a graph to read and batch files from the created file.
+In this post we covered how to convert a dataset into _.tfrecord_ format, made sure that we didn't corrupt the data and saw how to define a graph to read and batch files from the created file.